Pitching is about hitting the bull’s eye to get that ‘YES’ from investors. But it’s not that simple!

 All about the market opportunity

-You can get venture capitalists fund for your startup only if there is demand in the market for your product.
+You can get a venture capitalist fund for your startup only if there is demand in the market for your product.
 This slide is more of a market validation showing that there is a market opportunity for the solution to the problem you are proposing.

 Once you have researched thoroughly about your market, you need to include stats, figures, and the pain points of the customers you’re trying to solve.
 Presenting this in your pitch deck is a requisite, but without the right data, you might be in a deadlock.
 Ensure investors don’t shadow a doubt about your research.